March 725 history

 Built for 1972 season for John Cannon and fitted with Oldsmobile engine.
 Raced in UK and US series 1972.
 Advertised by Cannon and Patrick Kay (Autosport 9 Nov 1972) and later appeared in Ecurie Santos adverts (e.g. 31 May 1973, 27 Jun 1974) but not seen again.
 It is reported that the 725 was sold as part of a large package of cars to Ray Gibbs (East Malvern, Victoria, Australia).
 Gibbs shipped several cars back to Australia but the 725 remained in the UK and was sold to Peter Bloore (Wallingford, Oxfordshire).
 Bloore later sold it to Ryan Hodges who sold it to his friend Jeff Luff but the dates of these transations are unknown.
 In 1986 it was sold to Richard Parkin (Retford, Nottinghamshire).
 Richard has sold the car at least twice, only to buy it back again.

 The car can be identified by a couple of features that should be unique to the 725, one of which is the mounts for the pannier tanks that Cannon used for the 1972 Rothmans 50,000.
-Owned by Parkin until sold to Richard Taylor (Rishton, Lancashire) in August 2014.
-Still with Richard in November 2019 who plans to restore it 'in due course'.
+Parkin sold the car to Richard Taylor (Rishton, Lancashire) in August 2014, but it sat with him at his Autotune Ltd business until 2021, when restoration finally began.
+During the restoration, Taylor's customer Andrew Wareing admired the car and decided to buy it.
+The car was completed in mid-2023 and after an initial shakedown test, the car was first seen in public at Aintree in August.

 Driven by: John Cannon.
 First race: Nivelles-Baulers (UK R5), 9 Apr 1972.
 Total of 13 recorded races.